scrabbletank/farhome-rules/rulesdoc.md

 #### Solar Flash
 *1st Level*
 - **Casting Time:** 6 AP
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** instant

 You create a cone of blinding light 3 tiles long and 3 tiles wide.
-Each creature in the light must make a Stamina save against your spellcasting, on fail they are blinded until the end of their next turn.
+Each creature in the light must make a Stamina save against your spellcasting, on failure they are blinded until the end of their next turn.
 If the creature is sensitive to daylight or bright light they also take 1 wound in Holy damage.

 The the length and width of the cone increases by 1 for every level above 1st.